 - 1/2 cup melted butter

 - Preheat oven to 350.
-Place shredded or chopped chicken into a large mixing bowl.
+Place shredded or chopped chicken into a large casserole dish.

 - In a separate bowl, combine soups, sour cream, poppy seeds, minced garlic, and black pepper.

-- Pour soup and sour cream mixture into the bowl with chicken.
+- Pour soup and sour cream mixture into the casserole dish with the chicken.
 Mix well.

 - Crush the crackers and sprinkle them on top of the casserole.
 Melt the butter and drizzle on top of the crushed crackers.